paul-norman/go-fiber-storage/sqlite3/README.md

 # SQLite

-An SQLite3 storage driver using [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) which also supports namespacing to allow multiple storage spaces to run independently using the same table / connection pool.
+An SQLite3 storage driver for [Fiber](https://gofiber.io/) using [jmoiron/sqlx](https://jmoiron.github.io/sqlx/) + [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) which also supports namespacing to allow multiple storage spaces to run independently using the same table / connection pool.

 ### Table of Contents